phalcon-orphanage/docs/en/reference/models.rst

 +--------------------+--------------------------+-----------------------+---------------------------------------------------------------------------------------------------------------------+

 Implement a Business Rule
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-When an insert, update or delete is executed, the model verifies if there are any methodswith the names of the events listed in the table above.
+When an insert, update or delete is executed, the model verifies if there are any methods with the names of the events listed in the table above.

 We recommend that validation methods are declared protected to prevent that business logic implementation are exposed publicly.

-The following example implements an event that validates the year to update orinsert cannot be smaller than 0:
+The following example implements an event that validates the year to update or insert cannot be smaller than 0:

 .. code-block:: php